-Outside of academics, and depending on the time of year, I enjoy bowling at a semi-competitive level (carry a 200+ average) just about year-round as well as coaching within the sport, and enjoy billiards, golf, and tennis at the recreational level.
+Outside of academics, and depending on the time of year, I enjoy billiards and golf at the recreational level.
 Additionally, I am an avid gardener (primarily vegetables) and manage my own small non-profit garden share program, which produces approximately 700+ pounds of vegetables every season.

 1. Students are advised to schedule a session at least 24 hours in advance.

-2. Research times are usually 8 AM to 8 PM Monday to Thursday, and 8 AM to 5 PM Friday, so the tutor will usually be unavailable during those times.
-However, students are welcomed to ask about the "tail end hours" of 6 PM to 8 PM Monday to Thursday for scheduling reasons, as there may be availability then.
+2. Research times are usually 9 AM to 6 PM Monday to Thursday, and 8 AM to 5 PM Friday, so the tutor will usually be unavailable during those times.
+Weekday appointments should be requested after these times, allowing for the appropriate amount of travel time.

 II.
 DELAYED SESSIONS